lidanqing-intel/Paddle/python/paddle/fluid/contrib/slim/tests/Investigation_on_accuracy_diff.md

 ### 3.2 GLOG_V
 Please refer to [glog_v guide](http://rpg.ifi.uzh.ch/docs/glog.html)

-## Basic debugging techniques
-* Add printing debug messages (e.g. using `LOG(INFO) << “a message”;` in C-API, or `_logger.info(‘a message’)` in python)
+* Add printing log messages (e.g. using `LOG(INFO) << “a message”;` in C-API, or `_logger.info(‘a message’)` in python)
     * a release build is enough, rebuilding it is usually faster,
     * use GLOG_v environment variable flag to print detailed information on Paddle’s internals usage and execution (see the guide http://rpg.ifi.uzh.ch/docs/glog.html)
-    * use DNNL_VERBOSE (MKLDNN_VERBOSE) environment variable flag to print detailed information on DNNL primitives creation and execution (on the usage of the flag, see below),
+    * use DNNL_VERBOSE (MKLDNN_VERBOSE) environment variable flag to print detailed information on DNNL primitives creation and execution (on the usage of the flag, see above),

+## 4 Basic debugging techniques
-* Use a debugger (e.g. GDB, VS Code)
+Use a debugger (e.g. GDB, VS Code)
 * interactive, catching exceptions, breakpoints, step by step execution, etc.
 * allows for more thorough analysis of what is happening during the execution.
-    * a build with debugging symbols is required (`Debug` or `RelWithDebInfo`), rebuilding debug version is usually slower,
+* a build with debugging symbols is required (`Debug` or `RelWithDebInfo`), rebuilding debug version is usually slower, Some examples are as shown below: (Tested with GDB 7.6.1)
-## Some useful GDB hints
-(Tested with GDB 7.6.1)
-### 1. Inspecting Tensor data
+### 4.1 Inspecting Tensor data
 filter is available and initialized Tensor* with shape [64,3,7,7]
 ```
 (gdb) p filter->data<float>()[0]@64*3*7*7